Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 The factor $1/(1-\lambda\Omega)$ develops a pole at $K=0$ in the limit $\lambda\to 1$.
 Therefore the gauge transformation becomes singular.
 This singularity is closely related to the presence of a phantom term in the solution, as we will discuss in subsection \ref{subsec:singularGT}.

-With proper care for the phantom term, the action evaluated on Schnabl's solution gives the correct D-brane tension as predicted by Sen's conjecture.
-The original calculation is technical so we do not present it here.
-We give an alternative derivation in subsection \ref{subsec:singularGT}.
-Instead we will compute the Ellwood invariant.
+With proper care for the regularization and phantom term, we may evaluate the action for Schnabl's solution analytically, and it gives the correct D-brane tension as predicted by Sen's conjecture.
+The calculation is technical and there are better ways of getting the result (see subsections \ref{subsec:simple} and \ref{subsec:singularGT}), so instead we describe the computation of the Ellwood invariant.
 Since there are no D-branes at the tachyon vacuum, the closed string 1-point function on a disk should vanish.
 This means that the Ellwood invariant should evaluate to

 To demonstrate this we need to evaluate the trace of the $\psi_n$ terms in Schnabl's solution:

 To simplify the ghosts we use $\mathcal{B}^-$ invariance of the trace:

 Next we scale the cylinder in the first term down to unit circumference: